arcusmaximus/SottrModTools/Documentation.md

 ### Exporting

-Exporting is done through the menu item File → Export → TR2013/ROTTR/SOTTR model.
+Exporting is done through the menu item File → Export → Tomb Raider Reboot model.
 The addon will export the models you have selected, or all models in the scene if none are selected.
 It'll produce several files per model depending on the target game.